SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - composite pipelines
 - a small amount of reusable device-scoped support state

+`WebGPURuntime` also backs the explicit support probes surfaced by `WebGPUEnvironment`.
+The probe and runtime layer is where the library-managed device/queue availability and crash-isolated compute-pipeline test are cached.

 Everything else in the staged scene path is intentionally flush-scoped.

 That split keeps flushes isolated while still allowing truly device-scoped state to be reused.